BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 3.It just works!

 CustomAnim property:

 Type any string using ONLY latin a-z symbols.
+Other symbols will be considered as "a" or «No light».

 a - is «No light»